davidlaprade/davidlaprade.github.io/_posts/2022-01-01-80-char-line-limit.md

 linter should yell and we should have to explain ourselves.

 There certainly are instances in which exceeding an 80-character limit is justified.
-Having 80 character limits just means taking seriously the facts of our psychology and the languages we use and writing code in a way that optimizes for them.
+Having 80 character limits just means taking seriously the facts about our psychology and the languages we use, and then writing code in a way that optimizes for them.

 <br>